itspangler/Adereon/methods.md

 ![Georeferenced Adereon topo map](screenshots-and-images/figure-04.png) *Figure 04: Georeferenced Adereon topo map*

-I distorted the original map a little bit in order to leave more space at the bottom for future world building stuff.
+I slightly distorted the original map in order to leave more space at the bottom for future world building stuff.

 ### Geoprocessing

 This is where things got a little hairy.
-Instead of manually digitizing all of the continents, I chose to "polygonize" my raster data, i.e., the georeferenced topo map of Adereon.
+Instead of manually digitizing all of the continents, I thought it would be an interesting experiment to automate the workflow.
+The following section details my attempt to do so, and explains the raster/vector tools I utilized.

 #### Vectorize the raster